grey-area/double-pendulum/README.md

 Each frame will be saved as a separate image in a ``./frames`` directory.

+Note that the plotting in particular could be optimized, and will be quite slow for more than 10 pendulums.

 If you're using linux and have ffmpeg installed, you can combine these images into a video using the provided ``./make_video.sh`` script.